Bane 23 points for No. 21 TCU in 77-69 win over Fresno State

-Alex Robinson had 13 points and 14 assists for TCU, and Kevin Samuel also had a double-double with 14 points and 10 rebounds.
+Robinson had 13 points and a career-high 14 assists, and Kevin Samuel also had a double-double with 14 points and 10 rebounds.
 JD Miller also scored 14 for the Frogs, while RJ Nembhard had 11.

-Bane's tiebreaking 3 about 2 minutes after halftime put the Horned Frogs (3-0) ahead to stay.
-The junior guard had a breakaway dunk and followed with a fastbreak layup in a later 11-3 run that stretched their lead to 11.
+Bane, who made 10 of 15 shots, had a tiebreaking 3-pointer about 2 minutes after halftime to put the Horned Frogs ahead to stay after they trailed at halftime.
+His consecutive baskets on passes from Robinson came in a later 11-3 run that stretched their lead to 11.

+"Good second half for us," coach Jamie Dixon said.
+"Offensive execution was much better, moved the ball better."

 Braxton Huggins had 18 points and New Williams 17 for Fresno State (1-1).
 Deshon Taylor scored 13.